This post may contain affiliate links. Read my disclosure policy.

 She creates some of the most amazing low carb recipes you’ve ever seen.
-Sure, things like steak and chicken and veggies are staples of the keto diet, and she has amazing recipes for Sheet Pan Chicken and Vegetables and Grilled Steak with Garlic Cilantro Butter, but Carolyn is truly the queen of low carb desserts.
-I mean, being able to create recipes for Death by Chocolate Cheesecake and Chocolate Peanut Butter Buckeye Cake that you can eat without guilt takes a special kind of talent.
+I make her extra meaty Bolognese sauce all the time and even stuffed it in my Bolognese Ground Beef Stuffed Mushrooms.
+And being able to create recipes for treats like Chocolate Peanut Butter Buckeye Cake that you can eat without guilt takes a special kind of talent.

 But let’s be honest, in order for a short term diet to become a long term lifestyle, which is the true key to maintaining health and wellness, it needs to be able to fit into the craziness of life.
 That’s where her second cookbook comes in…